 The aim of the Health Champion programme is to support, encourage and motivate patients to make healthier choices in relation to FFN and physical activity.

 Health Champions are based in various departments within the hospital, providing a positive influence at every stage of the patient journey.
 They receive ongoing training to understand the interactions between mental and physical health and to ensure they have the appropriate skills to provide a consistent approach in coaching, guiding and providing advice to patients.
-Health Champions encourage and support patients to engage in health improvement programs and to make positive choices in their day to day interactions throughout the hospital environment.
-They offer a positive influence on patient decision making whilst supporting an explicit health promotion culture within TSH.
+Health Champions encourage and support patients to engage in health improvement programs and to make positive choices in their day-to-day interactions throughout the hospital environment.
+They offer a positive influence on patient decision making whilst supporting an explicit health promotion culture within the State Hospital.

-k) Supporting Healthy Choices
+7.11 Supporting Healthy Choices

-Supporting Healthy Choices is a multi-disciplinary hospital wide initiative that addresses the obesogenic environment in TSH.
+Supporting Healthy Choices is a multi-disciplinary hospital wide initiative that addresses the obesogenic environment in the State Hospital.
 It outlines the future strategy and service developments that will support our patients to make appropriate choices related to their overall health and wellbeing.

-Supporting Healthy choices is a sub group of the Physical Health Steering Group who govern food, fluid and nutritional care, weight management, physical activity and physical health services within TSH.
+Supporting Healthy choices is a sub group of the Physical Health Steering Group who govern food, fluid and nutritional care, weight management, physical activity and physical health services within the State Hospital.